mdabrowski1990/uds/docs/source/pages/user_guide/addressing.rst

 Addressing
 ==========
 The :ref:`addressing <knowledge-base-addressing>` related implementation that is common for all networks is located in :mod:`uds.addressing` sub-package.
-Each network type has its own specific too.
+Each network type has its own specific implementation for addressing information encoding and extracting from packets.

 AddressingType
 --------------